-• Context and setting - The proposal is considered to be generally consistent with the context of the site, in that the proposed group home appears as a multi-dwelling housing development and presents a suitable scale.
-The development is located within an exisitng residential area and is benefited by high walkability to local shops, schools and public transport.

-- Access and traffic The proposed development is not of a scale or type anticipated to generate a large volume of traffic and is anticipated to have a negligible impact upon the local road network.
-Access to the site is provided by way of suspended driveway and carpark structure. - Public Domain The development does not present well to the streetscape, attributed to a large stormwater drainage easement and overland flow path of which results in a large front setback.
-This is further exacerbated by the site's limited street frontage as exisitng.
-In this way, the development is not considered to negatively impact the public domain, but it does not improve the public domain either. - Topography The development includes minor cut and fill works (+/-2m) and retaining walls along the side and rear property boundaries.
+- Context and setting The proposal is considered to be generally consistent with the context of the site, in that the proposed group home appears as a multi-dwelling housing development and presents a suitable scale.
+The development is located within an existing residential area and is benefited by high walkability to local shops, schools and public transport. - Access and traffic The proposed development is not of a scale or type anticipated to generate a large volume of traffic and is anticipated to have a negligible impact upon the local road network.
+Access to the site is provided by way of suspended driveway and carpark structure. - Public Domain The amended design presents positively to the streetscape and surrounding properties, attributed to the reorientation of the first floor balcony, from the sides of the building, to the front and rear of the building.
+The development has been designed to reflect constraints, including easements and topography.
+The proposal will not negatively impact upon the public domain. - Topography The development includes minor cut and fill works (+/-2m) and retaining walls along the side and rear property boundaries.
 The extent of works are not anticipated to impede upon future development or uses of the subject or neighbouring allotments.
-Standard conditions can be imposed relating to soil, erosion and sediment controls. - Utilities A minor works deed and notice of requirements from Hunter Water Corporation (Reference: 022-1953, dated: 2/12/2022) was provided with the development application of which outlines requirements for sewer upgrades.
-Standard conditions can be imposed for evidence of service connection, including sewer, water, electricity and telecommunications, prior to the issue of an occupation certificate. - Noise and vibration Construction noise is anticipated to be a standard level and able to be conditioned.
+Standard conditions can be imposed relating to soil erosion and sediment controls. - Utilities A minor works deed and notice of requirements from Hunter Water Corporation (Reference: 022-1953, dated: 2/12/2022) was provided with the development application of which outlines requirements for sewer upgrades.
+Standard conditions are to be imposed ensuring words are completed prior to the issue of a construction certificate. - Noise and vibration Construction noise is anticipated to be a standard level and able to be conditioned.
 The site is anticipated to operate in line with a multi-dwelling housing development and is subsequently not anticipated to generate any additional noise impacts.
 In any case, standard conditions could be imposed to mitigate potential and perceived noise impacts upon neighbouring properties. - Natural hazards -The proposed development has the potential to impact upon the catchment flooding and stormwater characteristics of the subject and neighbouring allotments, attributed to the 3m wide drainage easement and overland flow path at the front of the site.
-A flood impact assessment (Reference: J3671, Rev 1 dated: 07/11/2023 and Rev 2 dated: 12/02/2024) was prepared by the applicant during the assessment of the development application.
-The applicant was also requested to remove all structures and landscaping from the floodway to limit potential impacts upon flood characteristics.
-Columns and long retaining walls are proposed within the floodway that may impact the stormwater flow regime through the area.
-Further flood modelling is required to determine the level of impact.
-The information provided within the flood impact assessment is hydraulic modelling of which does not adequately capture characteristics and behaviour of flood water.
-The extent of impact as a result of various structures within the floodway, remains unclear. - Safety, security and crime prevention The development was not supported with a CPTED report, but the SOEE (Prepared by: Premise, dated: 10/05/2023) provides some commentary on crime prevention and security.
-Council requested a CPTED Report as part of the initial request for information.
-This information has not been forthcoming.
-Concerns remain as to potential unauthorised access and opportunity for concealment under the proposed suspended driveway and carpark structure.
+A flood impact assessment (Reference: NA240952, Rev: B, dated: 18/06/2024, prepared by ACOR Consultants Pty Ltd) was prepared by the applicant following the latest request for further information (5).
+Throughout the assessment process, the applicant was also requested to remove all structures and landscaping from the floodway to limit potential impacts upon flood characteristics.
+Columns, a single long retaining wall, and fence lines are proposed within, and aligning with the outskirts of the floodway that may impact the stormwater flow regime through the area.